 A generation-skipping trust is a complicated legal entity.
 Creating the trust requires certain legal documents to be created which stipulate how and when the money is to pass to the next generation.
 The money is then essentially put into escrow and is owned by the trust and only released by the executor of that trust (typically a financial advisor or lawyer).

 Though you can create one yourself with an online provider, working with a financial professional to create one is typically best.
 This could be your existing financial advisor, but make sure he or she has expertise in trusts and estate planning, and finalize all the legal paperwork with an attorney.

 A generation-skipping trust is a useful tool for those with especially large estates.
 It allows you to give money directly to younger friends or family members, saving your family some estate tax payments down the line.
 Up to $12.06 million per person is subject only to the estate tax, while any funds greater than that amount are also subject to an additional 40% tax.
 A financial advisor specializing in trust and estate planning can help you set up a generation-skipping trust.

 Tips For Estate Planning

-- Estate planning is hard.
-Finding the right financial advisor who fits your needs doesn’t have to be hard, though.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- Estate planning can be hard.
+Finding the right financial advisor who fits your needs doesn’t have to be, though.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - When writing a will, don’t forget to include someone to take care of your kids.
 You want to be prepared, even if you hope it won’t be needed.